mikaelbr/writings/js-syntax-series/function-arguments.md

 log(); //=> undefined
 ```

-Here log is invoked with no argument, meaning the first parameter is
+Here `log` is invoked with no argument, meaning the first parameter is
 `undefined`.
 This causes the default to kick in, which we've defined as an empty
 object.
-We can have a proper object here, with defaults:
+If we wanted `foo` to have a default value here, we could pass in a
+complete object:

 ```js
 function log({ foo } = { foo: 42 }) {